sillytsundere/make-your-schedule/README.md

 - What problem does it solve?
 - What did you learn?

+This application serves as an hourly calenday for a typical work day (9am-5pm) and allows users to save events to each hour.
+A user can add a task to one of the hour blocks, save it and the task will persist when the page is refreshed.
+The user can also change or edit any of the tasks and after saving the change, the new entry will persist.
+This application is largely powered by JQuery which readily reads and updates the HTML and CSS documents.

+The user enters a task into the text area and then clicks the save button to the right of the text area to save the calendar entry.
+This event saves the task into local storage which enables the task to persist after the page is refreshed or reloaded.

+The starter code uses the Day.jsLinks to an external site. library to work with date and time, but feel free to use a different JavaScript solution to handle this functionality.

 ## Installation

 What are the steps required to install your project?
 Provide a step-by-step description of how to get the development environment running.